Have questions? Give us a call. 786-578-0400

 Treatment, without the mask.

 Oral appliance therapy treats sleep apnea with a custom-fit mouthpiece — no machines, no hoses, no masks.
-Discreet, comfortable, and clinically proven for mild-to-moderate cases.
+Learn how it works, who it's for, and how to get started.

 A custom-fit mouthpiece

-A Mandibular Advancement Device (MAD) looks similar to an orthodontic retainer.
-It’s custom-made from dental impressions by a dentist trained in sleep medicine for a precise, comfortable fit.
+A Mandibular Advancement Device (MAD) is custom-made from dental impressions by a dentist trained in sleep medicine for a precise, comfortable fit.

 Jaw repositioning keeps your airway open

 The device gently holds your lower jaw in a slightly forward position.
-This prevents the tongue and soft tissues from collapsing backward and blocking airflow during sleep.
+This prevents the tongue and soft tissues from collapsing backward and blocking airflow.

 Quiet, discreet, and easy to use